-Medieval castles in Europe are always a tourists attraction, thanks to their long and popular history.
+Medieval castles in Europe are always a tourist attraction, thanks to their long and popular history.
 This castle is however famous for a lot more.
 Visitors have reported seeing colonial prisoners from the American Revolution.
 The most famous spirit, however, is the ghost of a piper who was sent to explore the tunnels and never returned, one of the most haunted places in the count.

 Related Topic: Top 10 Most Scary, Spooky and Haunted Places of India

 3) The Catacombs (Paris, France)